-This article is about the best ways to increase your WiFi internet speed.
+This article is about how to increase wifi speed in laptops.
+The best ways to increase your WiFi internet speed.

-Are you looking for ways to increase WiFi internet speed without having to go out and purchase a brand new router?
-Believe it or not, there are a few simple things that you can do to improve the speed of your home Wi-Fi network.
+Are you looking for ways to increase WiFi internet speed in your laptop without having to go out and purchase a brand-new router?
+Believe it or not, there are a few simple things that you can do to boost the speed of your home Wi-Fi network.

 Whether you’re trying to stream HD video or play online games, these slower speeds can definitely cause frustration.
-If you want to increase WiFi internet speed, read on for five ways to do just that.
+If you want to increase your home network speed, follow these 5 ways to get faster Wi-Fi.

 - Improve Your Wi-Fi Router Speed in 5 Simple Steps